Easy Raspberry Chia Jam Recipe

 • Yogurt: If you have vegan plain Greek yogurt, you can turn it into a flavorful experience by adding this chia jam.
 Make a vegan Greek yogurt parfait, layering in this rosy red raspberry jam recipe for an exciting snack.

-• Pancakes: Rather than adding syrup, the tart and sweet taste of this raspberry chia jam is perfect on top of everyone’s favorite breakfast dish!
+• Pancakes: Rather than adding syrup, the tart and sweet taste of this raspberry chia jam is perfect on top of everyone’s favorite vegan pancakes!

 Storage Tips